gla23/dynamic-labels/readme.md

 # Bugs

-To get around a nasty issue (`[useStores]: The stores could not be found.`), the render sometimes fails for M2M fields.
-A refresh fixes the issue.
+M2M fields are buggy.
+There's a nasty issue that stops the labels rendering in the Table Layout when swapping collections or going to the next page of results.
+A refresh makes them display before you move again.
+The console has `[useStores]: The stores could not be found.` which is out my Directus depth right now.
+PR fix accepted!

 # Technical notes